 A few reports of minor leakage after operation.

-Best-in-class power laundering with heavy-duty cycle and extra power button.
+Boasts best-in-class power laundering with a heavy-duty cycle and extra power button.
 One-touch hot or cold water in any cycle.
-Deep fill option for maximized water levels.
+Deep-fill option for maximized water levels.
 Quick wash gets lightly soiled clothes clean in less than 30 minutes.

 The lid is plastic and may be damaged.